 If you’re a beginner, we recommend a quadcopter that has propeller guards and a gyroscope.
 The guards prevent damage to the propellers, and that saves you tons of money; these are especially useful for people who crash their units a lot.
 A gyroscope keeps your unit stable, and this helps new pilots fly their unit without accidentally crashing it mid-flight.

 We recommend the Air Hogs Helix X4 for beginners; it has tons of padding, so you can fly it around your home or outdoors without worrying about crashing into things and cracking your unit.
 The unit is covered in Styrofoam, and it won’t scratch surfaces that it crashes into.
 It bounces off walls and objects, and it’s very easy to control; it’s not a fancy unit, but it’s one of the best quadcopters for people who are just getting into the hobby.
+If the Air Hogs Helix X4 is not really for you, we also recommend beginners consider getting a great mini quadcopter.
+They are usually very budget friendly and is quite easy to practice with as you can easily fly them around indoor.
+On top of this, they handle crashes very well, simply due to their small size and low weight.
+You can check out our favorite nano drones right here.

 What is the best quadcopter for video?

-For this excellent question we’ve got a rare sighting of a bird attack, fully filmed on Syma X5C.
+For this excellent question, we’ve got a rare sighting of a bird attack, fully filmed on Syma X5C.
 You won’t be able to film another vid like this using a standard camera!
 At least we hope you won’t.

 If you need a drone for video, then check out the Syma X5C; it’s an affordable and stable drone that makes it super easy to shoot video.
 You simply press a button on the controller, and your drone will film what you point the camera at.
 The quality isn’t great, but at the price you pay, the unit is a steal; it’s perfect for people who want to shoot video from high in the sky without spending thousands of dollars.

 If you’re a bit more serious about your video, then check out the DJI T600 Inspire 1 Quadcopter.
-It’s a durable unit that ships with a 4K HD camera that can be used to record stunning 360 degree panoramic videos or photos during a flight.
+It’s a durable unit that ships with a 4K HD camera that can be used to record stunning 360-degree panoramic videos or photos during a flight.
 It comes with Optical Flow Technology for stable 720p live video directly to your mobile device, and it has a dual transmission system that allows you to control the camera independently of the drone.

 Reviews Of The Best Quadcopter Models – Our Top Picks

-The DJI Phantom is one of the best quadcopter choices for hobbyists, filmmakers and sports enthusiasts; it’s a technologically advanced quadcopter that stays stable during flight.
+The DJI Phantom is one of the best quadcopter choices for hobbyists, filmmakers, and sports enthusiasts; it’s a technologically advanced quadcopter that stays stable during flight.
 It comes with tons of advanced features, but the manufacturers made it simple to use, so beginners can get it up and running just as fast as advanced hobbyists can.

 The Phantom comes with features like Intelligent Orientation Control, Automatic Navigation Return and a sleek design that includes a mounting case for a standard GoPro camera.